 In contrast, certification is the process through which an organization grants formal recognition to an individual who meets certain established requirements.
 After completing a paralegal educational program, the graduates may pursue certification to validate their mastery of the subject matter.
 Certification may enhance their employment prospects and increase their income.
-To become certified, a paralegal must successfully co increase their income.
 To become certified, a paralegal must successfully complete a certification exam and/or other requirements of the certifying organization.
 The other requirements